 4.The Book Of Satoshi: The Collected Writings of Bitcoin Creator Satoshi Nakamoto, by Phil Champagne.
 If you want to be able to hang out with “Bitcoin people”, you’ll have to know a little bit about Bitcoin lore.
 The mystery behind Nakamoto is not just one of the central pillars of that lore, it is one of the more fascinating questions of the 21st century.
 Who is he?
 Is he even a single person?
 And how can someone create such a powerful form of technology in total anonymity?
 Champagne’s book will catch you up to speed on this tantalizing conversation.

 5. Blockchain: Blueprint for a New Economy, by Melanie Swan.
 Are you ready to get a little bit technical?
 A lot of people will tell you that Bitcoin is a fad, and not an important one – that Blockchain is the important advancement in all of this.
 Maybe they’re right!
 And maybe they’re not.
 It’s up to you to decide.
 This book considers the power of Blockchain and how it can change the world as we know it.

 That’s a start!
+If you have the chance, check out our very own guide on how to mine for bitcoin!
 If you read any of these, please let us know what you think.
 And if you already have read some of them, we want to hear from you, too!
 If you could have written this list, which books would you have added and which would you have removed?